dtudk/omb/README.md

 | `teams:do` | <pre>`!$omp teams`<br>`!$omp parallel do`</pre> |
 | `teams:loop` | <pre>`!$omp teams`<br>`!$omp parallel loop`</pre> |

-Generally the `do` and `do simd` are *best*.
-The `teams` construct was mainly introduces to perform distributed computations on GPU's due to its multi-level parallelism.
-For those `teams` constructs where there is no subsequent distribution on individual teams, there can happen incorrect results because those constructs does not have synchronization through OpenMP.
-I.e. barrier calls cannot work in a `teams` construct, only in a `teams ... parallel` where all threads of a team is participating.
+The `teams` construct was mainly introduced in OpenMP to perform distributed computations on GPU's due to its multi-level parallelism.
+For those `teams` constructs where there is no subsequent distribution on individual teams, there can happen incorrect timing results because those constructs does not have synchronization through OpenMP.
+I.e. `barrier` calls are not available in a `teams` construct, only in a `teams ... parallel` where all threads of a team is participating.
 We have it here to showcase how `teams` can be *abused* for CPU's as well.
 There will be a *wide* spread of performance depending on the compiler